• Welcome to my space

 About Me

-Hello - I'm Heena, pronounced HE-NUH (preferred pronouns: she/her).
+Hello - I'm Heena, pronounced HE-NUH (she/her).
 I am a clinical psychologist and scientist at Massachusetts General Hospital and Harvard Medical School.

 I am passionate about working as a clinical psychologist, where I have the opportunity to help patients, couples, and families see themselves and others with empathy and compassion.
 My clinical approach is grounded in evidence-based practices delivered through a personalized and collaborative approach.